TimofonicJunkRoom/withLinux/README.md

 # a8freq : a(lphabets) freqency.
 This is just a set of *very simple and small linux tools*.
+New features are being added.

 [a8freq.c] Simply show freqency of alphabets in file.
-[a8lu.c  ] Convert alphabets between upper and lower case.
+[a8lu.c] Convert alphabets between upper and lower case.

 For their Usage, look up the c file.

 ### The purpose
-According to some Theories, it can crack certain type of *classic codes* with it if you want.
+According to some Theories, it can crack certain type of *classic codes*.

 see http://en.wikipedia.org/wiki/Cryptology
 see http://en.wikipedia.org/wiki/Substitution_cipher